 1. The highlighting issue on whose point of view

-New Straits Times
+New Straits Times |

 2. The content of the news

 Comparing the news reported in New Straits Times, the representation of newspapers and the similar news posted in the online news portal counterpart, the content of news presented in an online portal is sometimes much shorter compared to the printed version.
 Besides that, the contents are described with a simplistic tone so that readers are given the gist and would not feel strenuous to read it in particular times such as before going to work or even during leisure period.
-In the blogspot specifically, its contents are not as formal as printed version as it includes personal view expression about the issues with 'short yet catchy title' to attract attention from readers.
+In the blogspot specifically, its contents are not as formal as printed version as it includes personal view expression about the issues with 'a short yet catchy title' to attract attention from readers.

 Printed media has limited information and restricted freedom to discuss in comparison with online media.
 Online media possesses much interesting multi-media graphics and hyperlinks which can direct readers to other related material readings as well as widening their perspective's horizon.